 On 11 April, the coalition government announces a series of grants and vouchers worth €3.5 bln to help vulnerable Romanians and key industries cope with rising prices and supply shocks.
 Half of the funding will be covered by EU funds.
 The package includes aid for small firms’ energy bills, grants to attract new investments and support current public works contracts, as well as aid for Romanian farmers and subsidies for fuel prices for transporters.
 Moreover, some 4.7 million pensioners and other low-income families will receive vouchers for basic food products worth 50 euros every two months.

-On September 1st the Romanian government announced that it will maintain its cap on energy prices until the end of August 2023.
+On September 1st the Romanian government announced that it will maintain its cap on energy prices until the end of August 2023 with some minor amendments.
+For a full and detailed list please see here.

 On September 9 the Commission approved the previously announced scheme to support companies of all sizes and sectors.
 The approved state aid piled up to €4 bn.
 With respect to limited amounts of aid in the form of direct grants, the aid will not exceed €62,000 and €75,000 per company active in the agriculture, fisheries and aquaculture sectors respectively, and €500,000 per company active in all other sectors.
 Support under the scheme will be granted no later than 31 December 2022.